panglesd/slipshow/docs/record-tutorial.rst

    accordingly.
 Simply add ``![Description of the drawing](filename.draw)`` there.
 2. The preview server will allow to record a drawing, and then edit it as much as needed.
-3. One you are happy, you can save the drawing to ``filename.draw`` through the preview server
+3. Once you are happy, you can save the drawing to ``filename.draw`` through the preview server
 4. During the presentation, specific slipshow actions allow you to replay saved drawings.